pithymaxim/teaching/Stata/place_effects/readme.md

 ... (output omitted)
 ```
 Notes:
 - The omitted company here is Buick.
 So any t-stat is testing the hypothesis that the company in question differs from Buick!
+Make sure you know what your omitted place here.
+I chose Buick because it's one of the biggest categories.
 - If we want to test for differences between two specific companies for example whether the place effect for company 1 (AMC) is significantly different from the place effect for company 2 (Audi), we would run
 ```
 test 1.company_id=2.company_id